Biarca/patrol-k8s-marketplace/README.md

 To control who can access the Biarca Patrol UI, perform the below steps and configure IAP.
 In the GCP Console, navigate to Security > Identity-Aware Proxy and Follow the below steps:

-`Note: If this is the first time, then you might have to click on Configure Consent Screen and provide an application name`
+`Note: If this is the first time, then you might have to click on Configure Consent Screen button, Select type as 'Internal', Click 'Next' button, provide an application name and click 'Save' button.
+Navigate back to the Identity-Aware Proxy page.`

 - Click on **HTTPS RESOURCES** tab and Enable the toggle button beside the entry **patrol-ui-<RANDOM_ID>** to enable IAP for UI service.
 A pop up window is displayed.
 - Select the Checkbox  and click on**Turn ON**